ji-zai/personal-site/content/essays/seek-truth.md

 ### There is an element of luck, but it converges to nothing as a system becomes more complex and unknown.

 It's clear that even though Bob might have discovered the truth about the system earlier than Alice, Alice was more skilled in seeking truth than Bob because Alice is more likely to discover truth more quickly than Bob as the behavior of system become more complicated, or less likely to match how we feel the system might work.

+- Something about the only luck that will remain is Alice's health: how long can she keep studying this system.
+If she's hit by a car tomorrow, yes that would still be quite unlucky, and skill in truth seeking in a particular system likely can't prevent that sort of misfortune.
 ### Not all truths are created equal.

 In this example, the following are all truths about the system: